Foyoman/md-notes/ovatu/scribble.md

 	- `components/order/elements/DateRange.vue`

 ### - [Exported client base needing welcome email](https://secure.helpscout.net/conversation/2500734331/194259?folderId=7922220)
+- Welcome email:
 	- Recently imported their existing client date from Timely and they need to make their clients aware of the new system and they need to send them a welcoming email.
 They can only see the welcoming email for new people.
 Is there a way of getting a link to the existing clients to get their log in details so they can access the existing appointments?
-  It's possible to send the welcome email to existing (imported) customers, but can only be done one at a time.
+	- It's possible to send the welcome email to existing (imported) customers, but can only be done one at a time.
 Open the customer's account, and select re-send welcome email from the drop down options in the top right.
+- Another feature:
-- Another feature: in the rebooking menu they use the drop down menu and shows them 12 weeks maximum.
+	- In the rebooking menu they use the drop down menu and shows them 12 weeks maximum.
 An option for 6 months?
 (26 weeks)